hashgraph/hedera-improvement-proposal/HIP/hip-0000-cancun-3.md

 apps the same latitude.

 This precompile will be brought in with the same semantics and calling conventions as Ethereum Mainnet.
-The trusted setup from Ethereum Mainnet will also be used.
+It also requires a customizable data file known as the trusted setup.
+For maximum compatibility the same trusted setup from Ethereum Mainnet will be used.

 ## User stories